PrabalManchanda/Avocado/README.md

-# Avocado — Cost of Living Intelligence
+# Avocado 🥑 — plan your next move

 **Avocado** is an affordability intelligence engine that helps users understand the true cost of living in any major city.
 Designed for students, newcomers, families, and relocating professionals, Avocado provides a complete data-driven breakdown of all major lifestyle expenses and city conditions.